 I know the idea of a breastfeeding bracelet sounds totally off the wall.
 Stick with me though, because this is good.

 Milk Bands make a small rubber bracelet that you can wear on either arm.
-You use it to tack which side your baby nursed from last, what time they nursed, or even for how long.
+You use it to track which side your baby nursed from last, what time they nursed, or even for how long.
 All very good things to remember and all very easy things to forget!
-The bracelets are super affordable and will save you a lot of headache.
+The bracelets are super affordable and will save you a lot of headaches.
 Trust me.

 6. Feeding arm pads